skuid/picard/README.md

 ##### foreign_key
 Specifies the field on the related struct that contains the foreign key for this relationship.
 During a picard deployment, this field will be populated with the value `primary_key` column of the parent object.

-##### key_mapping
-Only valid for fields that are maps of structs.
-This indicates which field to map the key of the map to on the child record during a picard deployment.

-##### value_mappings
-This indicates which fields on the parent to map to fields of the child during a picard deployment.

 #### Relationship Tags (Has Many)

 ```go